Football in Niger

-Football is the most popular sport in Niger, a nation of 18 million.
+Football is the most popular sport in Niger, a nation of over 26 million.
+Approximately 30% of the people in Niger are interested in football.

 International

-While popular, Niger have so far been rather unsuccessful in international football, never winning a major tournament and failing to qualify for any FIFA World Cup finals, though they did reach the quarterfinals of qualifying in 1982, before losing to Algeria, who qualified for the 1982 World Cup.
-They either failed to qualify or were forced to withdraw from every African Nations Cup between 1969 and 2010.
-However, Niger did finally participate in the competition for the first time in 2012 after topping a qualifying group that included South Africa and Egypt.
-Later that year, they defeated Guinea over two legs to qualify for the 2013 Africa Cup of Nations.
+Despite the sport's popularity in the country, Niger have so far been rather unsuccessful in international football, never winning a major tournament and failing to qualify for any FIFA World Cup finals, though they did reach the quarterfinals of qualifying for the 1982 World Cup, losing to Algeria.
+They either failed to qualify for or were forced to withdraw from every African Nations Cup between 1969 and 2010.
+Niger finally participated in the competition for the first time in 2012 after topping a qualifying group that included South Africa and Egypt.
+Later that year, they defeated Guinea over two legs to reach the 2013 Africa Cup of Nations.
 On both occasions, Niger finished bottom of their group, gaining a solitary point in 2013.
+They have been unable to qualify for any subsequent edition of the tournament, despite the competition's expansion from 16 teams to 24 from 2019 onwards.

-As of 2021, there are no Nigerien nationals playing with top level European clubs.
+As of 2023, there are no Nigerien nationals playing with top level European clubs.
 In the 2000s, a handful of Nigerien internationals have played in Europe including Moussa Yahaya at Legia Warsaw in Poland and Ibrahim Tankary in Belgium's Jupiler League.
 Moussa Narry, a Nigerien citizen but a Ghana international, played in the Netherlands and with AJ Auxerre and Le Mans FC of France.

 Domestic

 Football in Niger is almost entirely amateur, with some of the ten teams in the Niger Premier League (begun in 1966) being semi-professional.
 The Niger Cup (begun in 1974) is open to amateur leagues throughout the nation.
 League play has been dominated by clubs from the capital city of Niamey, with Sahel SC Niamey and Olympic FC de Niamey capturing almost two thirds of the titles between them.
 Below this there are numerous local and national amateur leagues and competitions.
 Many sections of the Nigerien government, notably the police and armed forces, sponsor amateur clubs.

-Football's popularity, as well as the Nigerien people's passion for international football, was highlighted by former World Footballer of the Year Zinedine Zidane's visit to Niger in 2007.
-Mobbed by fans at every stop, Zidane delivered funds and toured projects both football and development related.
+Football's popularity and the Nigerien people's passion for the international game were highlighted by former World Footballer of the Year Zinedine Zidane's visit to Niger in 2007.
+Mobbed by fans at every stop, Zidane delivered funds and toured projects both football- and development-related.